Laloka2000/yourlittlelibrary/README.md

 ## About

 Our project started in our second semester for web development class.
-After we turned it in we left it where it was.
-But we decided to pick it up where we left off, work on it and sharpen our skills with our little library.

 ## Contributors